"It's your kingdom."

 The DLR has already had five extensions.
 The latest, to Stratford International, may be further extended to Temple Mills (384852) at a later date.

 ‡ The most likely sixth extension would take the Beckton branch to the Barking Reach area and Dagenham Dock NR station (location 490830).
 It would be 5.5km long (or possibly longer, depending on the choice of routes to cross the River Roding), starting just east of Gallions Reach and with intermediate stations at Beckton Riverside (445813), Creekmouth (464818), Barking Riverside (471822), and Dagenham Vale (477827); the last of these is called "Gorresbrook" in some versions.
-It would open in early 2016.
+The 2022 NR extension from Barking to Barking Riverside may have made this branch less likely.

 Tower Gateway station might be moved west about 200m to bring it closer to Tower Hill station.
 This would require bridging Minories and reconstructing part of Guildhall University.